nildakuzu/todos-microservices_application/README.md

 <br/>
 ![Screenshot 2022-04-28 203924](https://user-images.githubusercontent.com/8994712/165814276-cfbe0f65-c919-4da6-9eb3-f1cbe4370c71.png)

-After you run commands, you can reach it from the below specified addresses.
+After you run commands, you can access it from the below specified addresses.

 ## Swagger endpoints